AninditaBasu/indica/topics/api_rv.md

 ...
 ```

+If the result runs into several pages, use the `?expand=true&page={n}` query parameter.

 ### `/hymns`

 Returns the count of all hymns that match the specified query parameters.
-Requires at least one query parameter and can take up to four from among the following parameters: `sungby`, `sungfor`, `mandal`, and `meter`.
+Requires at least one query parameter and can take up to four from among these: `sungby`, `sungfor`, `mandal`, and `meter`.

-For example, `/rv/v3/hymns?sungfor=agni&meter=gayatri` returns all hymns to Agni in the Gayatri meter:
+For example, `/rv/v3/hymns?sungfor=agni&meter=gayatri` returns all hymns to Agni in the Gayatri meter, like this:

 ```
 {